Personal tools

 - The Evolution of Mobile From 1G To 5G

-Remarkably, wireless communication has experienced dramatic advances over the last 30 years.
+Wireless communication has experienced dramatic advances over the last 30 years.
 The first generation (1G), second generation (2G), third generation (3G), and fourth generation (4G) wireless technologies were approximately used in the decades of the 1980s, 1990s, 2000s, and 2010s, respectively.
-They have made significant impact on our society by providing important communication means such as mobile voice communication, text messaging, mobile internet communication, and smart phone communications.

-5G has started to be globally launched in 2020 to provide unprecedented mobile communication experience.
-For 5G, there is a well-known triangle diagram to illustrate its three main features, enhanced mobile broadband (eMBB), massive machine type communications (mMTC), and ultra-reliable and low-latency communications (uRLLC), The three main features collectively support a vastly expanded range of service types and are forward-compatible to new services that are expected to emerge in the 5G era.
+For 5G, there is a well-known triangle diagram to illustrate its three main features, enhanced mobile broadband (eMBB), massive machine type communications (mMTC), and ultra-reliable and low-latency communications (uRLLC),

 Fiber-optic transmission systems and networks are expected to continue to evolve to offer higher capacity and wider application space, especially through interworking with wireless networks.